meejahnsnutshell/AWS_ML_Crypto/README.md

 and password.

 * Follow [these](https://docs.aws.amazon.com/redshift/latest/mgmt/connecting-using-workbench.html) instructions to connect
 Workbench/J to your Redshift cluster.
+[Build your tables.](https://github.com/meejahnsnutshell/AWS_ML_Crypto/blob/master/build_tables.sql)

 ## Loading Historical Data

-* [Cryptocompare API](https://www.cryptocompare.com/api/#-api-data-) is source for historical data of current cryptocurrency pricing.
+* [Cryptocompare API](https://www.cryptocompare.com/api/#-api-data-) is the source for historical data of current cryptocurrency pricing.
 All API calls for aggregating and loading data are within the HistoController.
 Calls that can be made include "data",
 "backload", "backloadYear", and "coin". "coin" should be run first to populate data tables for coin list before "backloadYear" is used to backload the data for cryptocurrency wanted.